A plate with three enchiladas - one each with red, white and green sauce, with refried beans and rice from Norte Sur

 Wooden tables and benches beneath colorful strings of banners at Norte Sur

-One of Berks County’s newest restaurants, Norte Sur Mexican Restaurant, checks a lot of boxes.
+Opening in late 2019, Norte Sur Mexican Restaurant checks a lot of boxes.

 Norte Sur opened in a former Turkey Hill Minit Market along Kutztown Road in Muhlenberg Township, right across the street from the former Freymoyer’s Restaurant.